microsoft/onnxruntime/docs/tutorials/on-device-training.md

    e.
 Create a new file under the `layout` folder called `dialog.xml`.
 Copy the contents from [`dialog.xml`](https://github.com/microsoft/onnxruntime-training-examples/blob/206521eb22e496b2ea50bef956e63273b6b1d5bf/on_device_training/mobile/android/c-cpp/app/ORTPersonalize/app/src/main/res/layout/dialog.xml) to the newly created `dialog.xml` local to your Android Studio.

    f.
-The remainder of the changes in this secion need to be made in the `MainActivity.kt` file.
+The remainder of the changes in this section need to be made in the `MainActivity.kt` file.

    g.
 Imports: